 Moz has a community of over 600,00 who use Moz’s tools to check their SEO analytics.

-Moz’s Link Explorer helps SEOs know their Domain Authority Ranking and Moz’s Keyword Explorer helps website creators search for keywords that have high search volume but low online competition so their keywords can rank on Google and other search engines.
+For instance, Moz’s Link Explorer helps SEOs know their Domain Authority Ranking and Moz’s Keyword Explorer helps website creators search for keywords that have high search volume but low online competition so their keywords can rank on Google and other search engines.

-Moz’s tools help you conduct
+Moz SEO tools help you conduct

 - SERP (Search Engine Results Page) analysis